osmandapp/web/main/docs/user/navigation/voice-navigation.md

 ### Speed cameras

-[Speed cameras alerts](../personal/global-settings.md#uninstall-speed-camera) in some countries is prohibited by the law.
+[Speed cameras alerts](../personal/global-settings.md#uninstall-speed-camera) allows you to activate or deactivate the speed camera POI.
+In some countries or regions, it is illegal to use speed camera warning apps.
+You need to make a choice depending on the laws in your country.
+Select **Keep active**, and you will receive speed camera alerts and notifications.
+Select **Uninstall**, and all data related to speed cameras: warnings, notifications and POIs will be deleted until you completely reinstall OsmAnd.

 ![Voice Navigation announcement timing Android](@site/static/img/navigation/voice/voice_promt-speed-cameras.png)